yeuchi/Curves/README.md

 ## Directions

-Click anywhere in the SVG to append knots.
+Click anywhere in the SVG to append knot(s).

 ## Example